Sandinista National Liberation Front: Opposition (1990–2006)

 In 1987, due to a stalemate with the Contras, the Esquipulas II treaty was brokered by Costa Rican President Óscar Arias Sánchez.
 The treaty's provisions included a call for a cease-fire, freedom of expression, and national elections.
 After the February 26, 1990 elections, the Sandinistas lost and peacefully passed power to the National Opposition Union (UNO), an alliance of 14 opposition parties ranging from the conservative business organization COSEP to Nicaraguan communists.
 UNO's candidate, Violeta Barrios de Chamorro, replaced Daniel Ortega as president of Nicaragua.

 Reasons for the Sandinista loss in 1990 are disputed.
 Defenders of the defeated government assert that Nicaraguans voted for the opposition due to the continuing U.S. economic embargo and potential Contra threat.
 Others have alleged that the United States threatened to continue to support the Contras and continue the civil war if the regime was not voted out of power.

 After their loss, the Sandinista leaders held most of the private property and businesses that had been confiscated and nationalized by the FSLN government.
 This process became known as the "piñata" and was tolerated by the new Chamorro government.
 Ortega also claimed to "rule from below" through groups he controls such as labor unions and student groups.
-Prominent Sandinistas also created nongovernmental organizations to promote their ideas and social goals.